Call our free Dementia Helpline 0800 888 6678

 2. Bookings, payments and your obligations

-2. You shall not be eligible or entitled to participate in the event and no binding contract shall exist between you and us unless or until we have provided you with written confirmation that the application was successful and full payment of the fee has been received.
+2. You shall not be eligible or entitled to participate in the event and no binding contract shall exist between you and us until we have provided you with written confirmation that the application was successful and full payment of the entry fee has been received.

-3. In order to take part in the event, you agree to raise money for Dementia UK.
-The minimum sponsorship for a Dementia UK charity place in the event is £150 excluding Gift Aid.
-You agree to pay all sponsorship monies to Dementia UK within 42 days of the date of the event in accordance with the payment methods notified to you by us from time to time.
+3. In order to take part in the event, you pledge to raise £150 excluding Gift Aid.
+You agree to pay all sponsorship monies to Dementia UK within 42 days of the date of the event

 4. You also agree to:

-2. comply with any rules or regulations relating to the event as we or the event organiser may notify you of from time to time
+2. Comply with any rules or regulation relating to the event as we or the event organiser may notify you of from time to time.

 3. Withdrawal, cancellations or alterations

-1. The fee is non-refundable save that we may in our discretion refund the fee in limited circumstances such as:
+1. The fee is non-refundable and non-transferable to other persons or event year under any circumstances save that we may at our discretion refund the fee in limited circumstances such as:

-1. if the event is cancelled by the event organiser provided that we receive a refund on sums we paid to the event organiser for the relevant places in the event.
+1. The event is cancelled by the event organiser provided that we receive a refund on sums we paid to the event organiser for the relevant places in the event.

-3. any other circumstances in which, in the opinion of Dementia UK, it would be reasonable to provide a refund.
+2. Any other circumstances in which, in the opinion of Dementia UK, it would be reasonable to provide a refund.
+The decision of Dementia UK on this matter is final.

-2. You acknowledge that Dementia UK places are limited, and payment of the fee and reservation of the place has an effect on expenditure of Dementia UK and charity income for the event.
-Notice of withdrawal from the event must be communicated by emailing events@dementiauk.org, or by writing to Community and Events Fundraising, Dementia UK, 7th Floor, One Aldgate, London, EC3N 1RE.
+2. You acknowledge that Dementia UK places are limited, and payment of the fee and reservation of the place affects expenditure of Dementia UK and charity income for the event.
+Notice of withdrawal from the event must be communicated by emailing events@dementiauk.org or by writing to Community and Events Fundraising, Dementia UK, 7th Floor, One Aldgate, London EC3N 1RE within seven days of an event or incident that results in you being unable to take part in the event.

-1. You understand that Dementia UK may take photographs and video images of you on the day of the event.
-You hereby agree that Dementia UK may use any such images to promote Dementia UK, its charitable aims, the event and future events, whether on its website or in publicity material (both electronic and hard copy) or on websites and publicity material of third parties.
-Dementia UK owns all rights to any images and publicity material created by Dementia UK and you shall obtain no rights in relation to the same.
+1. You understand that Dementia UK may take photograph and video images of you on the day of the event.
+You hereby agree that Dementia UK may use any such images to promote Dementia UK, its charitable aims, the event and future events, whether on its website or in publicity material (both electronic and hardcopy) or on websites and publicity material of third parties.
+Dementia UK owns all rights in any images and publicity material created by Dementia UK and you shall obtain no rights in relation to the same.

 5. Data protection

-1. By entering into this agreement, you agree that any personal information provided by you or collected about you in connection with the event may be held and used by us in relation to the event and its promotion.
+1. By entering into this agreement, you agree that any personal information provided by you or collected about you in connection with the event may be held and used by us in relation to the event.

 2. You also agree that the personal information provided by you may be shared with:

-1. the event organiser who may use it in connection with the organisation and/or administration of the event or for other reasons associated with the event; and
+1. The event organiser who may use it in connection with the organisation and/or administration of the event or for other reasons associated with the event;

-3. We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with our privacy policy.
+3. We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with our privacy notice.

 4. You agree to inform Dementia UK of any changes to the information supplied in your original application as soon as such changes occur.

-5. We will be the data controller of the information which you provide us with or which we obtain in relation to the event and the event organiser will be the data controller of any information which we pass on to them pursuant to clause 5.2.
+5. We will be the data controller of the information which you provide us or which we obtain in relation to the event and the event organiser will be an independent data controller of any information which we pass on to them pursuant to clause 5.2.

 TCS London Marathon MyWay runner